nihcompmed/SensX_pytorch/README.md

 5. Run generate_configs.py to generate config files for SensX analysis and bash script run_all_jobs.sh to process all config files.
 6. We ran swarm -f run_all_jobs.sh -g 20 -t 12 -b 10 --time=4:00:00 --gres=gpu:a100:1 --partition=gpu
 8. Run aggregate_sensitivity_results.py to aggregate SensX results.
-9. Run python3 umap_sensx_vectors.py to get the UMAP based on our custom ranking distance.
+9. Run python3 umap_sensx_vectors.py to get the UMAP based on our custom ranking distance and python3 plot_umap_embeddings.py to plot the UMAP embeddings.
 10. Run deep_shap.py to get DeepSHAP results of the FFN models.
 8. We specifically ran swarm -f bash_sensx_landscapes.sh -g 20 -t 12 --time=10:00:00 --gres=gpu:a100:1 --partition=gpu to get the landscape.
 9. Run pert_landscapes_sensx_ranks.py and pert_landscapes_shap_ranks.py to get perturbation landscapes.